-- 40. A maritime security plan for a port service provider must be accompanied by a document setting out the following information: - (a) name of the port service provider; - (b) contact details for the port service provider; - (c) name of the Chief Executive Officer of the port service provider, - (d) name of each security regulated port in which the port service provider is located or operates; - (e) name or position of the person who is to be the PSPSO for the port service provider, - (f) a single 24-hour fixed-line or mobile telephone number for the PSPSO.
+- 40. A maritime security plan for a port service provider must be accompanied by a document setting out the following information: - (a) name of the port service provider: - (b) contact details for the port service provider; - name of the Chief Executive Officer of the port service provider; (c) - name of each security regulated port in whichthe port service, provider is located or (d) - name or position of the person who is to be the PSPSO for the port service provider: (e) - a single 24-hour fixed-line or mobile telephone number for the PSPSO.